Randomized reference models for temporal networks: Characterizing and ordering microcanonical randomized reference models

 We begin by introducing the ordered sequence of a collection of features.
 It retains both the values of the individual features and what they designate in the network.
 A MRRM that constrains such a sequence thus produces reference networks with exactly the same values and configuration of these features as in the input network.
 In order to make the notation simpler, and without loss of generality, we will assume that features returning values of multiple named entities, such as nodes or links, return them as sequences that have an arbitrary but fixed order.

-\begin{definition} {\sl Sequence of features.} A {\sl sequence} of features is a tuple $\x=(\x_q)_{q\in\Q}$ of individual features ordered according to an arbitrary but fixed index $q\in\Q$. \end{definition}
+\begin{definition} {\sl Sequence of features.} A {\sl sequence} of features is a tuple $\x=(x_q)_{q\in\Q}$ of individual features ordered according to an arbitrary but fixed index $q\in\Q$. \end{definition}

+The individual features $x_q$ may be any functions, e.g.\ scalar functions, sequences of other features (i.e.\ vectors), or graphs.
+When the individual features are vectors we will generally use boldface to indicate this, i.e.\ $\x_q = (x_q^r)_{r\in\R_q}$.
+In this case we will refer to $\x=(\x_q)_{q\in\Q}$ as a {\sl sequence of sequences}.

-The individual features $\x_q$ may be any functions, e.g.\ scalar functions, sequences of other features, or graphs.
-Typically, each $\x_q$ depends on a different part of the temporal network such as a node $i$, a link $\ij$, or a time $t$.
-We shall in the following use a subscript to index individual topological features (e.g.\ $\x_i$ or $\x_\ij$ for a feature of a single node or link, respectively) and superscript for temporal ones (e.g.\ $\x^t$ for a feature of a single snapshot).
-Individual features that depend both on topology and time are given both a subscript and a superscript index (e.g.\ $x_i^m$ or $x_\ij^m$, where $m$ refers to a \new{given} temporal ordering). \new{Table~\ref{tab:features} lists and defines a selection of elementary temporal network features.
+Typically, each $x_q$ depends on a different part of the temporal network such as a node $i$, a link $\ij$, or a time $t$.
+We shall in the following use a subscript to index individual topological features (e.g.\ $x_i$ or $x_\ij$ for a feature of a single node or link, respectively) and superscript for temporal ones (e.g.\ $x^t$ for a feature of a single snapshot).
+Such features are generally scalar and are assembled into a sequence that runs over all values of the index, i.e.\ over all nodes $i\in\N$, all links $\ij\in\L$, or all times $t\in\T$.

+\begin{example} The sequence of static degrees $\k=(k_i)_{i\in\N}$ is a paradigmatic example of a sequence of scalar features. \end{example}

+Individual features that depend both on topology and time are given both a subscript and a superscript index (e.g.\ $x_i^m$ or $x_\ij^m$, where $m$ refers to a \new{given} temporal ordering).
+Such features are generally assembled into a sequence of sequence that runs over both indices.

+\begin{example} An important example of a sequence of features that are themselves sequences of scalar features is the sequence of instantaneous node degrees $\d = (\d^t)_{t \in \T}$, where $\d^t = (\dit)_{i\in\N}$ is the degree sequence of the snapshot graph at time $t$, and where each instantaneous degree $\dit$ is the number of events that node $i$ partakes in at time $t$.
+Note that since the ranges of $i$ and $t$ do not depend on each other, we can reverse their order, $\d = (\d_i)_{i \in \N}$ with $\d_i = (\dit)_{t\in\T}$, which is formally the same feature since it imposes the same constraints. \end{example}

+\new{Table~\ref{tab:features} lists and defines a selection of elementary temporal network features.
 It serves as reference when reading the description of MRRMs in the taxonomy below.}

-\new{ \begin{example} The sequence of static degrees $\k=(k_i)_{i\in\N}$ is a paradigmatic example of a sequence of scalar features.
-An important example of a sequence of features that are themselves sequences of scalar features is the sequence of instantaneous node degrees $\d = ((\dit)_{t\in\T})_{i\in\N} = ((\dit)_{i\in\N})_{t\in\T}$, where $\dit$ is the number of events node $i$ partakes in at time $t$. \end{example} }

-Instead of constraining an ordered sequence itself, many MRRMs constrain marginal distributions of a sequence. \new{The distribution of feature values returns the number of times each possible value of the individual features $\x_q\in\x$ appears in a measured sequence.}
+Instead of constraining an ordered sequence itself, many MRRMs constrain marginal distributions of a sequence.
+A distribution of feature values returns the number of times each possible value of individual features $x_q\in\x$ appears in a measured sequence.
+We formally define a distribution as a multiset, and we will in the following use the two terms interchangeably.